Caring and Sharing Together

 $10000

-• Recognition at WCSCC Charity Events Logo
+• Recognition at WCSCC Charity Events- name or logo

 • Tickets to Charity Week Gala (2)

-• Logo on Turkey Trot T-shirt Large Font
+• Logo on Turkey Trot T-shirt-large font

 Platinum